Cayenne Pepper

 Answer: One capsule of cayenne is equal to about 450 milligrams or .45 grams.
 To be precise, .45 grams = 0.015873 ounces.
 In real world practical terms, one 450 milligram capsule is about 1/4th to 1/3rd of a teaspoon.

-Question: How much capsaicin is in cayenne per 1/4th of a teaspoon?
+Question: How much capsaicin is in Capsicum per 1/4th of a teaspoon?

 Question: How warm is the water you mix it with?
 Warmer than room temperature?